Ethernel0/Ethernel0/README.md

 - [ ] Public personal project

-> Your life is defined by your relationship with it
+> "Your life is defined by your relationship with it"
-> I don't care about being happy, if I can move foward and improve it's fulfilling" Iris
+> "I don't care about being happy, if I can move foward and improve it's fulfilling" Iris